 All of the peaches on your tree will not be ready to pick at the same time.
 Harvest time for peaches can extend over a week or more.
 So you will need to check the fruit on your tree daily and harvest the ripe fruit, leaving the others to finish ripening.

 Peaches are very forgiving!
-If you pick them too soon and once you eat the first one it is still firm and not sweet then you can simply set your fruit out on the counter in a single layer and let them ripen!
+If you pick them too soon and once you eat the first one it is still firm and not sweet then you can simply set your fruit out on the counter at room temperature in a single layer and let them ripen!
 They may not be quite as sweet as they could be if allowed to ripen on the tree, but they will still turn out great!